Turner v. Driver: Facts From Turner's 9/1/2015 interaction with Fort Worth PD

-Turner recorded much of what happened between the police and him, and posted it on his YouTube channel, Battousai.
+Turner recorded much of his interaction with the police and posted it on his YouTube channel, Battousai.
 The beginning of the video is of Turner videotaping the Fort Worth Police Department offices located at 1100 Nashville Ave, Fort Worth, TX 76105.
-As Turner was recording, Officers Grinalds and Dyess parked their squad car across the street and then approached Turner.
-They asked him if he had an ID on him.
-Turner did not answer, as the officers continued to ask about ID.
+As Turner was recording, Officers Grinalds and Dyess parked their squad car across the street then approached Turner and asked him if he had an ID on him.
+Turner did not answer as the officers continued to ask about ID.
 At one point, Turner asked if he was being detained, and Officer Grinalds responded that Mr. Turner would be detained for investigation and that they were concerned with who was walking around with a camera.
 Grinald's reasoning was, "We like to know who's surrounding our complexes."
 After Turner continued to not identify himself, the two officers grabbed him and placed him under arrest.

 The officers handcuffed Turner, and Turner alleges that the officers used excessive force, which caused an injury to his wrist.
 Turner asked for a supervisor to come.
 The rest of the interaction occurred off camera; officers placed him in the back of the squad car with the windows up.
 Once Lt.
 Driver came to the car, he asked Turner if he had any ID on him.
 Turner responded to Driver by saying that he had no obligation to give identification because he had not been lawfully arrested.
 Turner then alleges that Driver responded, "You're right," before walking away and talking to Officers Grinalds and Dyess.

 Lt.
 Driver came back to the patrol car after some time to talk with Turner.
 Turner told him, "You guys need to let me go because I haven't done anything wrong."
 Lt.
 Driver walked away again from the car, allegedly talked on the phone, and again spoke with officers before releasing Turner.
 When the officers released Turner out of the back seat, Turner alleges that he was lectured before the officers allowed him to leave.
 That is when the officers returned his camera.
 Turner, after resuming the video, shows his wrist and explains how tight the handcuffs were on him.